Private Lead Service Line Replacement Program

 BIL-funded LSL Replacement Program

-The first year of Bipartisan Infrastructure Law (BIL) LSL Replacement funding will be integrated into the regular Safe Drinking Water Loan Program SFY 2024 funding cycle.
+The first and second years of Bipartisan Infrastructure Law (BIL) LSL Replacement funding will be integrated into the regular SDWLP State Fiscal Year (SFY) 2024 funding cycle.
+A similar approach is planned for each of the following years of BIL funding.

 WIFTA LSL Program wrapping up